 You went out last night.
 You had a lot to drink.
 Now, you feel like you’ve been drinking too much and you want to stop so you stop drinking for a little bit.

+Most people feel like that after a night of occasional excessive drinking.
+However, when the social or occasional infrequent drinking becomes something you have no control over, you may have a problem on your hands.
 If your glass of wine of beer has turned into several pints, or you have noticed that your drinking has negatively affected your work, home, or family life, then you may be suffering from alcohol addiction.

 Once you have identified and accepted the problem, you will want to know how to quit it for good.
-However, if you’re a long time alcoholic, each time you quit you may face severe alcohol withdrawal syndrome where you experience tremors, nausea, anxiety, and delirium.
+However, if you’re a long time alcoholic, each time you quit, you may face severe alcohol withdrawal syndrome where you experience tremors, nausea, anxiety, and delirium.

 If you quit alcohol cold-turkey, especially after being a chronic alcohol abuser for some time, you will begin to experience mental and physical symptoms of alcohol withdrawal syndrome.

 The symptoms can range from mild to severe, depending on how much alcohol you have consumed and the period of consumption.

 Suddenly stopping drinking can be a bad idea if you drink heavily on a regular basis or have been a heavy drinker for many years.
 Suddenly stopping drinking can cause alcohol withdrawal syndrome (AWS) which can be really difficult and painful to go through.